Absentee Voting

 Absentee Ballot Request Form Instructions

 A registered voter may make written application to their County Auditor for an absentee ballot.
 A written application for a mailed absentee ballot must be received by the voter's County Auditor no later than 5:00 p.m.
-10 days before a General Election or 11 days before any other election.
+15 days before the election.

 In order to receive an absentee ballot, a registered voter MUST provide the following necessary information: